Meghan Trainor: Public image and personal life

 Rolling Stone described Trainor as 2014's "Most Unlikely Pop Star".
 Following the release of "All About That Bass", Billboard's Andrew Hampp reported that Trainor had "become a model of self-acceptance for kids across the globe".
 The Guardian's Caroline Sullivan called Trainor "the poster girl for the larger woman" and "pop's emblem for self-acceptance".
 Billboard included her in its list of "14 Musicians With Body Positive Messages" while MTV Australia stated she has "always stood by what she believes in and attempted to promote body positivity for all women".
 In March 2015, Trainor partnered with plus-size retailer FullBeauty Brands as a consultant for the creation of clothing for women with varying body types.
 According to Billboard's Jada Yuan, Trainor's image is defined by her "curves" though she is not "curvy" like Nicki Minaj and Kim Kardashian but "she's not model-thin like many other stars".
 The author described Trainor's use of social media as "upbeat to goofy, with little soul baring or soapbox lecturing".

-Some critics have described Trainor as anti-feminist and said she seeks self-worth based on the opinions of men.
-Trainor did not identify as a feminist in a 2014 Billboard interview, but two years later, she had changed her views.
+Trainor is a feminist.
+In earlier years of her career, some critics have described Trainor as anti-feminist and said she seeks self-worth based on the opinions of men.
+Trainor did not identify as a feminist in a 2014 Billboard interview; however, two years later, she had changed her views.
 In a 2020 interview, Trainor said she was "just ... stupid and young", and did not identify as a feminist due to her mother's advice that she should not claim to be something if she did not understand the word, and thought feminists were "those people that hate [her]".
+In April 2023, she attracted controversy after making negative remarks about teachers and announcing that she will homeschool her children on her podcast, and she later apologized.

-Trainor met actor Daryl Sabara in 2014 at a house party in Los Angeles and began a relationship with him in July 2016.
+Trainor met actor Daryl Sabara in 2014 at a house party in Los Angeles and they began dating in July 2016.
 The couple were engaged on December 22, 2017, and married one year later on Trainor's 25th birthday.

-On October 7, 2020, Trainor announced on The Today Show that she and Sabara were expecting their first child together, and confirmed later that month on The Kelly Clarkson Show that she was pregnant with a baby boy.
-On February 8, 2021, she gave birth to her son.
-On January 30, 2023, Trainor announced she and Sabara were expecting their second child together.
+On February 8, 2021, she gave birth to their first child, a boy.

+On July 1, 2023, she gave birth to their second son.

 Other ventures

 Philanthropy

 Trainor has partnered with the American Cancer Society, and made public appearances in charity events such as We Day California, as well as The Hollywood Reporter's 24th annual Women in Entertainment Breakfast.
 In 2018, the British media company Global's in-house charity Make Some Noise invited Trainor to present a £77,200 check to the charity Reach.
 During the COVID-19 pandemic, Trainor donated funds to feed healthcare professionals in Greater Hartford and pledged money for restaurants in Connecticut to provide 50 lunches to local hospitals daily for five days.
 She also held a Live At-Home concert series to raise money for Feeding America.
-In May 2020, Rolling Stone reported the tour had raised over $225,000 for the nonprofit organization.